From Black and White to Colors: Israeli Cinema, a Melting Pot Fragmented|

-The Israeli Film Festival includes six evening film screenings in spring 2020.
+Participation in Israeli Film Festival.
+Six evening film screenings in spring 2018.
 These films are in addition to the weekly film screenings required by the course.
-Israeli Film Festival screening dates are 1/29, 2/5, 2/12, 2/19, 2/26, and 3/4.
-Participation in the film festival is not required but will be considered as extra credit.

 This course counts towards the Certificate in Jewish and Israel Studies.

 There is a linked optional Hebrew course, CJST 413: From Black and White to Colors: Israeli Cinema, which is available for students with advanced or near native skills.
-It will count towards the Certificate for Jewish and Israel Studies, will carry one credit.
+It will count towards the Certificate for Jewish and Israel Studies, will carry 0.5 credit and will be graded satisfactory/non satisfactory.
 Please contact Dalit Katz for the Permission of Instructor.